pyrretsoftware/termusic/README.md

 # <img src="https://github.com/pyrretsoftware/termusic/raw/main/images/icon.png" width="32"/> termusic

 A minimal and lightweight terminal music player.
 Uses the cobalt api and ffplay to stream and play audio from youtube.

+Termusic is designed to sit in the corner of your screen while you work, study, or play video games, while taking up as little screen real estate as possible.
 # Getting started!
 First, make sure you have node.js version **18** or later, [npm](https://npmjs.org), aswell as [ffmpeg](https://ffmpeg.org) installed on your system.